Limits to crystallization pressure

-The microfluidic device consists of two layers as shown in Figure~\ref{fig:calcitesetup}, one layer for fluid flow and one layer for pressure control.
-The lower layer has the same layout as earlier, but is only 29 $\pm$ 0.3 $\mu$m deep.
-It includes 5 inlets I-V and one outlet to control nucleation and growth of a calcite crystal in the fluid flow.
-CaCl$_2$, H$_2$O and Na$_2$CO$_3$ solutions are pumped into the channel from inlets I,II,III and mixed by diffusion before reaching the growing calcite crystal.
-Inlets IV and V are used for higher concentration of CaCl$_2$ and Na$_2$CO$_3$ solutions during the calcite nucleation.
-Over the lower calcite growth channel, the upper channel is used to press the calcite by bending a 6$\pm$0.3$~\mu$m thick PDMS membrane.
-The upper channel is filled with saturated calcium carbonate solution.
+The layout of the lower layer corresponds to the one described previously~\cite{Li2017b}.
+However, it is only 29 $\pm$ 0.3 $\mu$m deep.
+It has 5 inlets (I-V), which are used to control the nucleation and growth of calcite in the fluid flow.
+The CaCl$_2$, H$_2$O and Na$_2$CO$_3$ solutions, which are pumped into the microfluidic cell from inlets I,II and III, mix in the main channel by diffusion.
+To induce nucleation, we use solutions with higher concentrations of CaCl$_2$ and Na$_2$CO$_3$ from inlets IV and V. The highly concentrated CaCO$_3$ solution produces nuclei that are attached to the walls of the channel.
+Multiple nucleations or nuclei at undesired locations are dissolved by lowering the concentration of the solution.
+After nucleation, a CaCO$_3$ concentration of 0.801$\pm$0.002~mM has been used, which corresponds to a saturation index of $\Omega=0.44$~\cite{Li2017b}.